Jan Wasiewicz

-Jan Karol Wasiewicz (6 January 1911 – 9 November 1976) was an interwar Polish football player.
-Wasiewicz was a midfielder both in Pogoń Lwów (one of the best teams of interwar Poland), and the Polish National Team.
+Jan Karol Wasiewicz (6 January 1911 – 9 November 1976) was a Polish footballer who played as a midfielder.
+From 1935 to 1938, he played for the Poland national team.

 His career started in 1926 in another Lwów team – RKS.
-Then he moved to Lechia Lwów and in 1933 to Pogoń.
-In the last team, he played in the Polish Soccer League in the years 1933–1939, representing Pogoń in 102 games and scoring 3 goals.
-In the Polish National Team, Wasiewicz took part in 11 games, scoring 3 goals.
+In 1929, he moved to Lechia Lwów, and in 1933, to Pogoń Lwów.
+With them, he played in the Polish top division from 1933 to 1939, representing Pogoń in 102 games and scoring three goals.
+For the Poland national team, Wasiewicz took part in 11 games, scoring once.
 He was part of Poland's squad for the 1936 Summer Olympics.
-He was also a reserve team player during the 1938 FIFA World Cup, but did not go to France.
-Most probably, he would have played in the legendary game Poland – Brazil 5-6 (5 June 1938, Strasbourg, France), had it not been for an injury.
-At the last minute, Wasiewicz was replaced by Ewald Dytko.
+He was also a reserve team player during the 1938 FIFA World Cup, but did not go to France due to an injury.

 Wasiewicz fought in the Invasion of Poland.
 After Poland's defeat, he escaped to Hungary.
-From there, moved to France and then to England, where he fought in General Stanisław Maczek's First Polish Armoured Division.
+From there, he moved to France and then to England, where he fought in General Stanisław Maczek's First Polish Armoured Division.
 In late 1944 and early 1945, he fought in France, Belgium and Netherlands, in a famous 1st Polish Infantry Battalion "Bloody Shirts".
 In recognition of extraordinary service, Wasiewicz was honored with highest orders, including the Belgian Order of Léopold.

 Until 1946, he served in the occupation forces in Germany.
 Then he moved to England, and in 1949 to Argentina, where he died.